-I grew up without friends except for a little boy named Abdiel who often ran and played with me.
+Except for a little boy named Abdiel, I grew up without friends.
+We often ran and played.
 Meanwhile, he didn’t tell his parents.

 I had blue eyes, a legacy from the Roman who visited my mother on a sunny morning.

 One day I raced to the woods to sit on a tree stump with the yellow sunflower sage plants.
 Birds, like the gray jay with a blue stripe on his wing and a black cap, came to eat the sunflower seeds I carried.

 After a while, three large boys who enjoyed games in which I acted as victim, circled me and shoved me.
 They hated me for my mother’s work, as though I chose that sad destiny.
 As the game became more brutal, they laughed and pulled my hair.
 One picked up a pointed stick and stuck it in my eye.

 Another of the three said, 'we'll burn his face.
 He won't show it when we finish.'

 His accomplices laughed at the thought.
 He snatched another stick and lit a fire while his friends held me down.
 He put it up to my face.
 I felt the searing agony as the stick touched my chin.

 Then, arising out of nowhere, a cart jolted to a stop; the blue-eyed Roman driver with short-cropped hair and a short tunic chased the boys carrying his donkey rod.
 Through the years I daydreamed that my father came to protect me.